Isaiah Miles: Limoges

 Miles returned to France after signing with Limoges CSP on July 21, 2018.
 He was named the Most Valuable Player for the 4th round of the 2018–19 EuroCup after scoring 23 points and grabbing seven rebounds against Tofaş S.K.
 Miles averaged 9.2 points, 3.8 rebounds, and 1.1 assists in 34 LNB Pro A games as Limoges finished 7th in the league and lost to Monaco in the first round of the playoffs.
 Miles also averaged 10.3 points and 3.3 rebounds per game in 14 EuroCup games.

 Following the end of the season, Miles was named to the Orlando Magic's Summer League roster and averaged 6.3 points and 2.3 rebounds in four games.
 Miles participated in The Basketball Tournament for Team Hines after the conclusion of Summer League.

 Delaware Blue Coats

 On August 8, 2019, Miles signed an Exhibit 10 contract with the Philadelphia 76ers.
-He was waived by the 76ers on October 19, 2019 and was added to the roster of the team's NBA G League affiliate, the Delaware Blue Coats.
+He was waived by the 76ers on October 19, 2019, and was added to the roster of the team's NBA G League affiliate, the Delaware Blue Coats.
 Miles was waived by the Blue Coats on January 21, 2020.
 He appeared in 11 games, averaging 6.1 points and 2.2 rebounds per game.

 Cholet Basket

-On February 26, 2020, he has signed with Cholet of the LNB Pro A.
+On February 26, 2020, he has signed with Cholet of the LNB Pro A. He had to leave the team without ever wearing the Cholet jersey due to the arrival of COVID-19.